Leaflet/Leaflet/plugins.md

-### <a name='geometryinteraction-search'></a> Feature search/properties/popups
+### <a name='geometryinteraction-search'></a>Search & popups

-Plugins that search for features and enhance how to display information about them.
+Plugins that search for overlays and enhance how to display information about them.

 <table class="plugins"><tr><th>Plugin</th><th>Description</th><th>Maintainer</th></tr>
 	<tr>